-1. Legacy RefWorks is very stable and will perform all the functions required of a citation manager until it is retired sometime in 2018.
+1. Legacy RefWorks is very stable and will perform all the functions required of a citation manager.
 For short-term projects, legacy RefWorks is a good choice, especially while all features and functions of the new RefWorks have not been released.

-2. Legacy RefWorks would not be a good choice for people who are starting a long term project, such as a dissertation, and may not finish by the time the Legacy version disappears.
+2. Legacy RefWorks would not be a good choice for people who are starting a long term project.

 3. I already have a legacy RefWorks account.
 Should I transition to the new version?
-New RefWorks is available now; the legacy version is still available and will be until at least 2018.
+New RefWorks is available now; the legacy version is still available.
 You must consider a number of factors before deciding to transition from Legacy RefWorks to the New RefWorks.

-4. If you are currently using the Legacy version and plan to finish your project before 2018, consider sticking with Legacy RefWorks.
-If you are starting a project that will continue into 2018, consider using the New RefWorks.
+4. If you are currently using the Legacy version and plan to finish your project, consider sticking with Legacy RefWorks.
+If you are starting a project, consider using the New RefWorks.
 You may have accounts in both the new and the legacy version of RefWorks The accounts are separate from each other.
 You may want to consider experimenting with the new RefWorks for a new project, while relying on the legacy version for current projects.